-Our Contributions: This paper initiates the study of how to jointly optimize the update of multiple routing policies (i.e., multiple complete source-destination paths) in a transiently consistent (namely loop-free) yet efficient manner.
-In particular, we consider a most fundamental consistency requirement, loop-freedom [22], [25]: loops are known to harm the dependability of a network, due to packet drops, TCP packet reorderings, etc. Accordingly, there exist several RFCs and standards [39] on loop-free layer-2 spanning tree constructions [36], on avoiding microloops in MPLS [32], on loop-free update algorithms for multiple policies in SDNs, such that the number of switch interactions, called touches, is minimized.
+This paper initiates the study of how to jointly optimize the update schedule of, and reroute, multiple flows in a transiently consistent yet efficient manner.

+In particular, we consider a most fundamental consistency requirement, loop-freedom [31, 34]: loops are known to harm the dependability of a network, due to packet drops, TCP packet reorderings, etc. Accordingly, there exist several RFCs and standards [49] on loop-free layer-2 spanning tree constructions [46], on avoiding microloops in MPLS [42], on loop-free IGP migration [14], etc.